 If you suffer an injury or experience pain from your recreational activities, ice the area to reduce swelling and inflammation.

-8 – Seek Professional Help
+8 – If Pain Persists, Seek Professional Help

-If pain persists, consult a health care professional, such as a chiropractor, to help you recover.
 In Ontario, you can visit a chiropractor without a referral from a medical doctor, nurse practitioner, or other health care professional.

 To find a chiropractor near you, click/tap the Find a Chiropractor button at the top of our website.

 Click/tap the button below to download our Summer Fit Tips Infographic for your patients and clinic or share it on social media.